imoutsatsos/uno-choice-plugin/README.md

 # Building

-You must have phantomjs in your $PATH in order to build the project.
-It is used to run JS unit tests, using QUnit, JQuery and the plug-in's own code.
+If you have phantomjs in your $PATH, or if you edit pom.xml, you can run the JavaScript tests too with QUnit.
+It is executed with the Maven Exec Plug-in, but if you don't have phantomjs installed, the plug-in will simply ignore it and run only the Java tests.

 `mvn clean test install`